Recent Blog Articles

 Understanding the health benefits of taking probiotics

+What are the benefits of taking probiotics?
 Bacteria have a reputation for causing disease, so the idea of tossing down a few billion a day for your health might seem — literally and figuratively — hard to swallow.
 But a growing body of scientific evidence suggests that you can treat and even prevent some illnesses with foods and supplements containing certain kinds of live bacteria.
 Northern Europeans consume a lot of these beneficial microorganisms, called probiotics (from pro and biota, meaning "for life"), because of their tradition of eating foods fermented with bacteria, such as yogurt.
-In fact, probiotic-laced beverages are big business in Japan as well as in Europe.
+Probiotic-laced beverages are also big business in Japan.

 To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Check your symptoms

 - Prepare for a doctor's visit or test

 - Find the best treatments and procedures for you